 APPLIES TO: Azure Database for MySQL - Single Server Azure Database for MySQL - Flexible Server

-This page describes the Azure Database for MySQL versioning policy, and is applicable to Azure Database for MySQL - Single Server and Azure Database for MySQL - Flexible Server (Preview) deployment modes.
+This page describes the Azure Database for MySQL versioning policy and applies to Azure Database for MySQL - Single Server and Azure Database for MySQL - Flexible Server deployment modes.

 Supported MySQL versions